jigarkumar027/Cotton-disease-Prediction-/README.md

 ![wrong Predicted](https://user-images.githubusercontent.com/53794122/95224770-b55de900-0818-11eb-99d5-e4bd7a9f2f8b.png)

-The Credict For The Frontend : Krish Naik Sir And AI Production..
+The Credict For The Frontend : Krish Naik Sir And AI Production.

+Here We can Train This Model On Another Model Like ResNet152V2, InceptionV3 And Many more...
+We Can Also Build It with CNN (  i have Tried this but Could not able to get the Proper Result ).

+So The technologies Are Groving Everywhere And Could be Used at any place To make It more reliable and For Convenience of human.
+And Agreculture plays a Very Important Role in Human Life.